azdavis/millet/docs/errors.md

 | `<realint>` | `real`, `int`                           |
 | `<num>`     | `word`, `real`, `int`                   |
 | `<numtxt>`  | `word`, `real`, `int`, `string`, `char` |

+## 4008

+This used to be a distinct error, similar to 4007, for overloaded types, but these two errors were merged into one error.

 ## 4009